matejskubic/ser-research/BE%2Dterna-SER-Connectors/DIIA-Connector/Azure-APIM/Recipient-Master-Data.md

 # **getRecipientMasterData**
 Returns detailed information about a single Invoice Recipient.
 ## Inbound data
-_The data is sent as a JSON object with the following mapping:_
+_A JSON/XML object with the following items:_
+- maxHits.
+Optional parameter that indicates the number of records that need to be returned.
+Unnecessary here, as only one record is eventually retrieved.
+- data.
+The sub-object containing the data values with the mapping:

 | Source | Destination | Comment |
 |--|--|--|
 | Id | LegalEntityId |

 ## Outbound data
-_The response as a single JSON object with the following format:_
+_The response is a single JSON object with the following format:_
 | Source | Destination | Comment |
 |--|--|--|
 | LegalEntityId| Id| Lowercase |